 Rinse Clear: Run cool water through items until rinse water is no longer soapy.
 Do not wring.
 Instead, gently press the water out of your item between your hands or against the sink.

 Note: If there is color in the water, don’t worry!
-This is normal and it is simply the yarn releasing color.
-You will not notice any loss of color in the end.
+This is normal and it is simply the yarn releasing dye.
+You will not notice any loss of color in the fabric when you are finished.

-If you must wash in the machine, we recommend removing silks promptly from the washer to reduce wrinkles.
-Follow these steps for the best results:
+When washing in the machine, we recommend removing silks promptly after the cycle is complete to reduce wrinkles.

 Select Your Wash Cycle: Select the delicate cycle on your washing machine and make sure the water temperature is cold and the spin is on low.
 Add Delicate Wash considering the machine type and load size.